kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

     You don't need to restart SimHub after the changes made to the rotation.

-For leaderboard definitions see the [reference](../reference/leaderboards.md).
+For leaderboard type definitions see [the reference](../reference/leaderboards.md).

 #### CONTROLS